 We have the raw material of time.

 Like other raw materials, time is limited.
 And, like other raw materials the question is what are we going to do with it?
 What do you do best?
 What should you be spending your time on?
 What does your company, your partner, your family need you to spend your time on?

 Stephen Covey describes four quadrants containing the things we get up to.
 He recommends that we take time to recognise where each activity belongs and treat it accordingly.

-Quadrant two contains the important but not urgent: the preparation, the planning, the relationship-building exercises and such like for which we ‘don’t have time’.
-They are constantly sacrificed for Quadrant one items until they themselves force their way into Quadrant One and cannot be ignored any longer.
+- Quadrant two contains the important but not urgent: the preparation, the planning, the relationship-building exercises and such like for which we ‘don’t have time’.
+They are constantly sacrificed for Quadrant one items adding more fires to that quadrant.

 Where will you spend your time today?
 How will you ensure that what you do with your time will add value to the important elements of your life?

 How we build and encourage others and the value we add to their lives may have incalculable consequences for them and for us and for the wider community.